neynarxyz/nsk/README.md

 # Farcaster Mini Apps (formerly Frames v2) Quickstart by Neynar 🪐

-A Farcaster Mini Apps quickstart npx script.
+A Farcaster Mini Apps quickstart template.
+This template repo can be installed with an interactive script, just run the npx command below.

 This is a [NextJS](https://nextjs.org/) + TypeScript + React app.